Quantum versus Classical Online Streaming Algorithms with Advice: Preliminaries

+A quantum automata have the similar definition, but it returns $Result(u)$ in the end of the computation.
+A definition of a function computing is similar to the probabilistic case.
+See \cite{AY15} for more details on quantum automata.

-There are OBDD models and automata models that are good abstractions for streaming algorithms.
-You can read more about classical and quantum OBDDs in \cite{Weg00,ss2005,agk01,agkmp2005,agky14,agky16,kk2017}.
-Formal definition of OBDDs and automata are given in Appendix \ref{apx:obdd}.
-Following relations between automata, id-OBDDs (OBDD that reads input variables in the natural order) and streaming algorithms are folklore: \begin{lemma} If a quantum (probabilistic) id-OBDD $P$ of width $2^w$ computes a Boolean function $f$, then there is a quantum (randomized) streaming algorithm computing $f$ that uses $w + \lceil\log_2 n \rceil$ qubits (bits).
-If a quantum (probabilistic) automaton $A$ with size $2^w$ recognizes a language $L$, then there is a quantum (randomized) streaming algorithm recognizing $L$ that uses $w$ qubits (bits).
-If any deterministic (probabilistic) id-OBDD $P$ computing a Boolean function $f$ has width at least $2^w$, then any deterministic (randomized) streaming algorithm computing $f$ uses at least $w$ bits.
-If any deterministic (probabilistic) automaton $A$ recognizing a language $L$ has width at least $2^w$, then any deterministic (randomized) streaming algorithm recognizing $L$ uses at least $w$ bits. \end{lemma}
+In the paper we use results on id-OBDD.
+This model can be considered as an automaton with a transition function that depends on position of input head.
+You can read more about classical and quantum id-OBDDs in \cite{Weg00,ss2005,agkmp2005,agky14,agky16,kk2017}.
+Formal definitions of this model is in Appendix \ref{apx:obdd}.
+The following relations between models are folklore:

+\begin{lemma} If a quantum (probabilistic) id-OBDD $P$ of width $2^w$ computes a Boolean function $f$, then there is a quantum (probabilistic) automaton computing $f$ that uses $w + \lceil\log_2 n \rceil$ qubits (bits) of memory.
+If any deterministic (probabilistic) id-OBDD $P$ computing a Boolean function $f$ has a width at least $2^w$, then any deterministic (probabilistic) automaton computing $f$ uses at least $w$ bits of memory. \end{lemma}